robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "Sounds lovely!"

 From the kitchen I watched her remove her shoes.
 'Mum shoes', she called them.
-Paired with mum jeans—or "Mom-jeans", as the Yanks would say—she was still somewhere between netball tournaments and teacher-association meetings and direct-to-boot stores pickups.
+Paired with mum jeans — or "Mom-jeans", as the Yanks would say — she was still somewhere between netball tournaments and teacher-association meetings and direct-to-boot stores pickups.
 She caught me looking and flashed me a smile.

 She could still make my heart skip a beat.